caitsimop/caitlin-academic/content/home/talks.md

 # This file represents a page section.
 headless: true

-active: false
+active: true

 # Order that this section appears on the page.
 weight: 70

-title: 'Recent & Upcoming Talks'
+title: 'A recent virtual talk'
 subtitle:

 content: